Recipes

 My thoughts on the book

-I’m not going to shit on this book too much.
-It’s a classic and it is a classic for a reason.
+I'm not going to shit on this book too much.
+It's a classic for a reason.
 It has helped generations of people find their way around their kitchen and I applaud it for that.
-Also, you can’t judge a book based on one recipe.
+Also, you can't judge a book based on one recipe.

 One positive thing I will say is that I like how the recipes are written.
 Though it took me a little while to get used to it, I did find the recipe style easy to follow.
 The recipe style differes from most in that it is not based on a list of ingredients and a list of instructions.
 The ingredients and the insturctions are intertwined, which is actually how I prefer to write recipes as well.